-Prerequisite(s): Digital Media 1 ^Fulfills ICT Requirement
+Prerequisite(s): Digital Media 1 or Graphic Design 1 Note: Graphic Design 2 students not eligible to take this course.
+'Fulfills ICT Requirement

-Drawing I\ Grades 9-12
+Drawing I Grades 9-12

 Anyone can learn to draw!
 Do you love to draw or want to learn to draw?
 This course explores a variety of subjects and materials in order to develop technical, observational, and creative skills on paper.
 Self-expression will be explored through diverse subjects, hands-on studio projects and classroom discussions.
 This class is a must if you are thinking about entering a creative field such as Visual Arts, Architecture, Interior Design, Fashion Design, Graphic Design, Animation or whipping up a quick sketch to explain your ideas to your fellow engineers!
+Prerequisite(s): None Fulfills Arts Requirement artwork that can be used for college portfolios, the AP Studio Art and Design Exam and exhibitions.
+Prerequisite(s): Successful completion of Drawing I

-Drawing II\ Grades 9-12
+Graphic Design I^ Grades 9-12